shredthaGNAR/list-of-my-starred-repos/README.md

 * [drcheap/WindowSizer](https://github.com/drcheap/WindowSizer): WebExtension to quickly resize the window to one of your favorite sizes
 * [l10nelw/winger](https://github.com/l10nelw/winger): Window Manager: A Firefox web extension for switching windows and moving tabs between windows
 * [WynStaXxx/wokiee](https://github.com/WynStaXxx/wokiee): None
+* [utkarshsingh99/Workspace-Manager](https://github.com/utkarshsingh99/Workspace-Manager): A Firefox extension to save frequently used tabs as Workspaces
 * [matryer/xbar-plugins](https://github.com/matryer/xbar-plugins): Plugin repository for xbar (the BitBar reboot)
 * [benibela/xidel](https://github.com/benibela/xidel): Command line tool to download and extract data from HTML/XML pages or JSON-APIs, using CSS, XPath 3.0, XQuery 3.0, JSONiq or pattern matching.
 It can also create new or transformed XML/HTML/JSON documents.
 * [StigNygaard/xIFr](https://github.com/StigNygaard/xIFr): Exif viewer WebExtension for Firefox [and Chrome] compatible webbrowsers